-Dragons have associated with Disney’s Animal Kingdom since long before “Avatar” even made it to the box office, far prior to the theme park announcement.
+Dragons have been associated with Disney’s Animal Kingdom since long before “Avatar” even made it to the box office, far before the theme park announcement.
 The original logo for the park prominently featured a dragon, front and center:

 This also isn’t the first time Disney has utilized ultralights.
-Around two decades ago, Walt Disney World rolled out shows called “Skylaidescope” and “Surprise in the Skies” at Epcot in the late ’80s and early ’90s, featuring the light-weight aircraft high above guests’ heads.
-The aircraft even had their own small airport on Walt Disney World property (now the site of the recently-opened Disney’s Art of Animation Resort).
+Around two decades ago, Walt Disney World rolled out shows called “Skylaidescope” and “Surprise in the Skies” at EPCOT in the late ’80s and early ’90s, featuring the light-weight aircraft high above Guests’ heads.
+The aircraft even had their own small airport on Walt Disney World property (now the recently-opened Disney’s Art of Animation Resort).

-The fact, however, that this dragon began as a patent filed more than two years ago, surely with much research, development, and design work prior to that filling, and now has appeared as a functional prototype above a California airfield must indicate Disney is serious about pursuing the creation.
-Whatever use Disney has planned for this dragon, it’s highly unlikely theme park guests would be allowed to ride on it.
-There’s a good chance plans involve working it into a show, with only trained experts taking control and soaring through the air.
+The fact, however, that this dragon began as a patent filed more than two years ago, surely with much research, development, and design work before that filling, and now has appeared as a functional prototype above a California airfield, must indicate Disney is serious about pursuing the creation.
+Whatever use Disney has planned for this dragon, it’s doubtful theme park Guests would be allowed to ride on it.
+A good chance plans involve working it into a show, with only trained experts taking control and soaring through the air.
 Though when pixie dust is involved, all that can be expected from Disney is the unexpected.